Morgen E. Anyan

 College of Engineering

 While at Washington State University I worked as an undergraduate research assistant under Dr. Jeremy Rentz and investigated cadmium and phosphorus sorption to biogenic iron oxides.
-I confirmed and evaluated the ability of biogenic iron oxides to adsorb cadmium, and helped develop and test a filter system to maximize phosphorus removal from water.
+I evaluated the ability of biogenic iron oxides to adsorb cadmium, and helped develop and test a filter system to maximize phosphorus removal from water.

 During the summer of 2010 I was an environmental intern at the BP Cherry Point Refinery in Blaine, WA.
-During my time there I conducted various EPA compliance surveys, investigated the correlation between plant operations and total sulfur emissions, and compiled a data base of emission alarms to cross reference with agency permit emission limits.
+I conducted EPA compliance surveys to ensure that the refinery was in compliance with national, state and local environmental ordinances, investigated the correlation between plant operations and total sulfur emissions, and compiled a data base of emission alarms to cross reference with agency permit limits to lay the groundwork for more efficient reporting of refinery air emissions.

 Summary of Activities/Interests